Website not converting? Try this before you redesign

 This is why I often recommend SEO as a calm, long-term approach to being found – especially if you want your marketing to feel less frantic and more supportive of real life.

-If you’re curious about learning SEO in a gentle, non-technical way, this is the approach I teach inside my Calm Marketing Collection, which focuses on creating content that gets found without burning you out.
+If you’re curious about learning SEO in a simple, non-technical way, this is the approach I teach inside my Calm Marketing Collection, which focuses on creating content that gets found without burning you out.

 4. Make it easy for AI to recommend you